rotki/rotki/docs/api.rst

       Host: localhost:5042
       Content-Type: application/json;charset=UTF-8

-      {"action_type": "ledger action", "action_ids": ["Z231-XH23K"]}
+      {"action_type": "ledger action", "data": ["Z231-XH23K"]}

    :reqjson str action_type: A type of actions whose ignored ids to add.
 Defined above.
+Depending on the type, the data field is different.
-   :reqjson list action_ids: A list of action identifiers to add to the ignored actions for accounting
+   :reqjson list data: The data to ignore.
+For type "evm_transaction" it's an object with the following keys: ``"evm_chain"`` with the name of the evm chain the transaction happened in and ``"tx_hash"`` the string of the transaction hash to ignore.
+For all other types it's a list of strings representing the identifier of the action to ignore.

    **Example Response**: